studiokicobi/wednesday-the-raven/chapters/chapter-22.md

 ----

 The young apprentice’s bag weighed more than usual as he walked slowly away from the Tower.
-It felt difficult not to drag it on the ground.
+It felt difficult not to drag across the ground.
 As he thought about the tools he would never use and the Clock Makers Guild card he could never earn, he wondered if he shouldn’t throw the bag in the Pond and be rid of it once and for all.

 And then run away, he thought.
 And change my name.